|GPS:||34.012, -116.168 Google Map · Climbing Area Map|

 - From Phoenix International Airport (PHX) through the South Entrance to Belle Campground is 259 miles

-Classic Climbing Routes in Joshua Tree National Park
+Classic Climbing Routes at Joshua Tree National Park